-Exploring the legacy of one of the great commercial coups of the 1980s
+Exploring the legacy of one of horror’s great commercial coups

-It’s rather telling that the original instalment of the Friday the 13th series is the one I have chosen to cover last.
+It is perhaps telling that the original instalment of the Friday the 13th series is the one I’ve chosen to cover last.
 There are various reasons for this, but the one that stands a decapitated head above the rest is Jason Voorhees.
-Jason would first emerge as the victim of a tragic camp tale that proved detrimental to a group of teenage campers looking to get their rocks off almost a quarter of a century later.
+Jason would first emerge as the victim of a tragic camp tale that proved fatal for a group of teenage campers looking to get their rocks off almost a quarter of a century after his supposed death.
 Thanks to the negligence of some highly sexed camp councillors, an adolescent Voorhees would succumb to the hazardous waters of Camp Crystal Lake, sparking one of the slasher sub-genre’s most memorable killing sprees.

 That particular spate of murders was undertaken by someone most people, at least back in 1980, would not have expected.
-The gender landscape has changed rather dramatically in the decades that have followed, but the idea of a female slasher killer was still relatively anomalous at the turn of the ’80s, particularly when cries of moralistic foul play put women firmly in the victims category.
+The gender landscape has changed rather dramatically in the decades since, but the idea of a female slasher killer was still relatively anomalous at the turn of the 80s, particularly when cries of moralistic foul play put women firmly in the victims category.
 Okay, so the concept of a female killer wasn’t exactly new.
-Strait-Jacket (1964), Frightmare (1974), Deep Red (1975), Alice Sweet Alice (1976) and I Spit on Your Grave (1978) had all featured female antagonists, to name but a few—but when most people think Friday the 13th they have only one killer in mind, and he’s wearing a hockey mask, not a knitted sweater.
+Strait-Jacket (1964), Frightmare (1974), Deep Red (1975), Alice Sweet Alice (1976) and I Spit on Your Grave (1978) had all featured female antagonists, to name but a few, but when most people think Friday the 13th they have only one killer in mind, and he’s wearing a hockey mask, not a knitted sweater.

 Mrs. Voorhees: Did you know a young boy drowned the year before those two others were killed?
 The counselors weren’t paying any attention… They were making love while that young boy drowned.
 His name was Jason.

 Of course, there are many things to consider.
 For one thing, much of the movie’s popularity can be accredited to what came afterwards.
-Since its post-Halloween debut, the series has grown into a very different animal, a commercial beast with millions of hardcore fans and a gimmck-laden history that transcends the original instalment, transforming Jason into one of the biggest cultural phenomenons in modern horror.
+Sure, the original was easily the most profitable, thanks to the success of John Carpenter’s Halloween, a film that Cunningham set out to imitate completely, calling writer Victor Miller and telling him, “Halloween is making incredible money at the box office.
+Let’s rip it off”.
+Since its post-Halloween debut, the series has grown into a very different animal, amassing legions of hardcore fans with a gimmck-laden franchise that transcends the original instalment, transforming Jason into one of the biggest cultural phenomenons in modern horror.
 First they brought him into the fold as a commercial attraction, presenting us with the kind of masked killer teenagers could fully buy into, and his influence went from strength to strength, resulting in an amoral antihero more concerned with clocking up a kill count than providing genuine scares.
 Suddenly, horror wasn’t about peeping from behind your fingers with fear.
 It was about getting loaded and cheering on the murderer.
 By the time Jason got into full swing, dear old Pamela was but a distant memory.

 For those of you who are familiar with the series, you’ll understand what the majority of it represents.
 The blueprint slasher would suffice for two instalments, a style that was arguably bettered in Steve Miner’s Friday the 13th Part 2, which reintroduced the presumed-dead Jason, a peephole sack replacing the yet to be established hockey mask that would alter the series forever.
-Beyond Part II, Paramount would turn to all kinds of gimmicks to keep the series relevant: Reagan-era 3-D, false promises about final chapters, a fan-dividing copycat killer, telekinetic Carrie clones and even a brief, cost-cutting trip to Manhattan.
-When New Line eventually bought the rights to the series with a view to producing a dream Freddy vs. Jason deathmatch, body-swapping journey’s to hell and space bound slayings would be added to the menu of bizarre hors d’oeuvres designed to keep the punters coming back—which they did.
+Beyond Part 2, Paramount would turn to all kinds of gimmicks to keep the series relevant: Reagan-era 3-D, false promises about final chapters, a fan-dividing copycat killer, telekinetic Carrie clones and even a brief, cost-cutting trip to Manhattan.
+When New Line eventually bought the rights to the series with a view to producing a dream Freddy vs. Jason death match, body-swapping journey’s to hell and space-bound slayings would be added to the menu of bizarre hors d’oeuvres designed to keep the punters coming back.
+Which they did.
 Barely.

-Perhaps even more of a draw than the annual gimmick was seeing just how creative Jason would get with his favourite pasttime, and, as the series narrative became more and more dubious, how in the hell he would manage to return from the brink this time around.
+Perhaps even more of a draw than the annual gimmick was seeing just how creative Jason would get with his favourite pastime, and, as the series narrative became more and more dubious, how in the hell he would manage to return from the brink this time around.
 During his tenure, Jason was stabbed, hung, slashed, shot, melted, set on fire, blown-up and buried alive, and each time writers found convenient and highly dubious ways of explaining his return.
-This, along with the censorship crusades of the MPAA and BBFC, led the series along an increasingly self-reflexive avenue, transforming Jason into horror’s eyebrow-raising Roger Moore.
-Gone were all those ingredients that had once defined the genre.
-‘Friday the 13th’ no longer stood for horror in the traditional sense, it represented something else entirely.
+This, along with the censorship crusades of the MPAA and BBFC, led the series along an increasingly self-reflexive avenue, transforming Jason into horror’s equivalent of an eyebrow-raising Roger Moore.
+By the time Tom Mcloughlin’s ode to Universal monsters Jason Lives! arrived on our screens in 1986, ‘Friday the 13th’ no longer stood for horror in the traditional sense, it represented something else entirely.

 It’s amazing to see just how far detached something like Jason Goes to Hell is from the original Friday the 13th.
 So inexhaustible was Jason’s appeal that Paramount and New Line went to ludicrous lengths to keep the series fresh long after the slasher revolution had faded into obscurity.
 By that point, the sub-genre had grown old hat, the likes of Scream — a movie that would breathe life into the formula — still a few years away.
-In that movie, Drew Barrymore’s character, Casey Becker, was forced to answer a series of horror movie questions to save her boyfriend’s life.
+In that particular movie, Drew Barrymore’s character, Casey Becker, was forced to answer a series of horror movie questions to save her boyfriend from the slasher-obsessed fury of the genre’s latest marquee killer Ghostface.
 This being a horror movie, one of those was a trick question that perfectly sums up my point.
 Having been asked for the name of the killer in Friday the 13th, Becker hastily called out ‘Jason!’, before realising she had in fact been duped.
 Luckily for her, there was a bonus round.

-The fact that Friday the 13th took such precedence in a movie about horror movies proves the extent of its legacy in mainstream horror, but its place there is rather tenuous.
+The fact that Friday the 13th took such precedence in a movie about the horror genre at large proves the extent of its legacy, but its place there is rather tenuous.
 Everything borrows from something, but those movies which share its lofty vantage as a marquee slasher were much more unique and inspirational.
 Halloween, itself borrowing from the likes of Psycho and Black Christmas, was so innovative and groundbreaking that it inspired a whole generation of filmmakers to pick up a camera, and in all likelihood was the main catalyst for a half-decade of sleazy, Sean Cunningham style clones — not least Friday the 13th itself.
-Though released long after the golden era of slashers, A Nightmare on Elm Street was similarly influential, director Wes Craven’s game-changing concept sparking years of copycat filmmaking, while actor Robert Englund took the killer as celebrity motif to a whole new stratosphere.
+Though released towards the end of the slasher’s golden age, A Nightmare on Elm Street was similarly influential, director Wes Craven’s game-changing concept sparking years of copycat filmmaking, while actor Robert Englund took the killer-as-celebrity motif to a whole new stratosphere.

 Mrs. Voorhees: Come, dear.
 It’ll be easier for you than it was for Jason.

 Friday the 13th also borrows rather liberally from Black Christmas and Psycho, and does a rather fine job of it.
 As a textbook Black Christmas stalk-and-slash, the movie is a fairly tense affair, with patient POV builds and a genuinely refreshing twist.
 It also features a superior Herrmann-esque score that plays with your nerve endings like a rusted cello.
 Composer and series stalwart Harry Manfredini would tinker with the ‘Friday’ theme throughout his tenure, but this is arguably the version most entrenched in conventional horror, and it does its job impeccably, often elevating events above low-budget mediocrity.
-In comparative terms, the film also benefited from a superior cast at a time when acting talent was still fractionally more than peripheral, while some rather fine cinematography from the late Barry Abrams helped to create the kind of leafy retreat that generations could relate to.
+In comparative terms, the film also benefited from a superior cast at a time when acting talent was still fractionally more than peripheral in the slasher genre, the likes of Kevin Bacon getting his start there, while some rather fine cinematography from the late Barry Abrams helped to create the kind of desolate, leafy retreat that generations could relate to.

 But the movie’s real strength lies in Tom Savini’s practical effects, a series of grisly, largely uncut murders that would set the tone for a decade of Jason-led brutality.
 Unlike Halloween, Friday the 13th scrapped bloodshed of the largely implied variety for painstaking attention to graphic brutality.
-Axes in the face, spears through the throat, arrows protruding from every orifice imaginable; it was all quite the novelty back in 1980, and, for American teenagers, a rebellious outlet that provided vicarious thrills for a generation nurtured during the civil rights movement.
-The censorship boards would soon unleash the shackles, but for a brief period there were no limits to what the likes of Savini could do, and in a pre-certificate home video market, no regulations on the extent of the depravity, resulting in some of the finest feats of practical effects artistry the industry had ever known.
+Axes in the face, spears through the throat, arrows protruding from every orifice imaginable; it was all quite the novelty back in 1980, and, for American teenagers a rebellious outlet that provided vicarious thrills for a generation nurtured during the civil rights movement.
+The censorship boards would soon unleash the guillotine, but for a brief period there were few limits to what the likes of Savini could do, and in a burgeoning home video market no regulations on the extent of the depravity on show, resulting in some of the finest feats of practical effects artistry the industry had ever known.
 According to Making Friday the 13th: The Legend of Camp Blood by author David Grove, Cunningham wanted his picture to be ‘shocking’ and ‘visually stunning’, and for the most part he succeeded.

 Mrs. Voorhees: [high voice] Kill her, Mommy!
 Kill her!
 Don’t let her get away, Mommy!
 Don’t let her live!